 Here’s a quick guide on how to best negotiate your salary from The Balance.

-Hopefully, this article has been useful in helping decide how and where to TEFL abroad with your partner.
+Hopefully, this article has been useful in helping decide how and where to teach English abroad with your partner.

 Need some inspiration for where to work?
 Click here to go to our TEFL jobs center.